jaws/jaws/README.md

 ___
 ## Credit

-This software is being developed by the University of California under NASA Advanced Information Systems Technology (AIST) Proposal and Project 80NSSC17K0540.
+This software is being developed by the University of California Irvine under NASA Advanced Information Systems Technology (AIST) Proposal and Project 80NSSC17K0540.